top of page

 Acting & TV Appearances

-I’ve appeared in BBC’s Scot Squad, ITV’s Karen Pirie, and BBC Scotland’s The Chief in 2025.
-I also appear in Jemima Goldsmith’s What’s Love Got to Do with It? alongside Emma Thompson and Lily James.
-Most recently, I have been cast in a major worldwide drama, soon to be announced.
+Zara will be appearing in Richard Gadd's new HBO/BBC series Half Man and has appeared in BBC’s Scot Squad, ITV’s Karen Pirie, and BBC Scotland’s The Chief in 2025.
+She also features in Jemima Goldsmith’s What’s Love Got to Do with It? alongside Emma Thompson and Lily James.
+She played Detective Singh in a Sean Connery Lab short film Checkout and a lead role in short film Silver Squares.

 multi-hyphen portfolio